 Doing your research is crucial for you to understand what direction your brand should take.
 I have often seen brand owners have a stringent view of what they want to do.
 However, it does not have any correlation with the existing reality.

 Only when you are done with the above is it time to create content.
 A content strategy is something that will help you identify the types of content topics.
 A brand’s Instagram for the Business page should have-

 It is key that your content strategy is a healthy mix of all the above-stated content types.
 The content needs to be beautifully shot in a professional way.
-If you are planning to do videos, it should be edited professionally.
-Brands should also try to limit the ‘text on image’ limitation of Instagram (lesser the text on the image, better it performs).
+If you are planning to do videos, they should be edited professionally.
+Brands should also try to limit the ‘text on image’ limitation of Instagram (the lesser the text on the image, the better it performs).

 Instagram stories are the next big thing in terms of reaching audiences.
 Statistically, stories have a more extensive organic reach than even posts on Instagram for Business.
 A good social media marketing strategy requires that you post at least 5 to 6 brand stories every day.

 The best part about stories is that they will be gone in 24 hours unless you choose to share them as highlights.
 The best content for stories can be daily experiences about the brand.
 According to Sprout Social, more than 400 million Instagram users share stories every day.
 By strategically using stories, you can increase your engagements and audience base quickly.

 The key for brands, which are new to Instagram for Business, is to post daily and regularly.
 Do not do three posts in a day and then have no activity on your page for a week.
 Try doing at least one post per day.